Get to know our sweet and savvy Stitch Squad!

 Caitlin delights in inspiring her students, staying grounded in their learning process, and connecting the creative community.
 When she’s not teaching or making, you can find her practicing yoga (she’s a certified teacher) or enjoying time with her two cuddly cats and energetic dog.

-Take a Class with Caitlin
+Take a Class with Caitlin M.

 Haley Loudin, Craft Class Teacher at Sew to Speak quilting store in Columbus, Ohio.